Seagate/cortx/doc/integrations/splunk.md

 **What is Splunk?**
-Splunk is a high performance event processing platform for enterprise computing environments that provides critical and timely insight into IT operations, including data from IoT, firewalls, webservers and more.

-The SmartStore feature enables Splunk to offload Petabytes of data to an external Amazon S3 compatible object storage.
-Disaggregating compute and storage frees Splunk nodes to focus on indexing and search, while the object storage is free to focus on the management, resilience and security of the data.
+Splunk is a software platform that allows you to search, monitor, and analyze machine-generated big data via a Web-style interface
+Splunk captures, indexes and correlates real-time data in a searchable repository from which it can generate graphs, reports, alerts, dashboards and visualizations

+The SmartStore feature that provides a way to use remote object stores, such as Amazon S3, to store indexed data.
+By reducing reliance on local storage, SmartStore allows you to scale compute and storage resources separately, thus improving the efficiency of resource usage.

 **What is CORTX?**
 CORTX is a distributed object storage system designed for great efficiency, massive capacity, and high HDD-utilization.
 CORTX is 100% Open Source